ibrahim-alawaye/Kafka-Streaming-Pipeline-for-User-Data/README.md

 - **Apache Zookeeper**: For Kafka broker coordination.
 - **Apache Spark**: For real-time data processing.
 - **Apache Cassandra**: As the NoSQL database for storing user data.
-- **Random User API**: To provide random user data for the streaming pipeline.
+- **Apache Airflow**: To provide random user data for the streaming pipeline.
 - **Python (requests)**: To fetch data from the API.

 ## Future Improvements